Barbecue Queso Dip

 We make a large batch and it doesn’t last long, because it is full of flavor and the kids love it.
 And it is easy to make so we don’t mind making it when the kids ask for it.

 This makes a great snack for camping as well.
 Pre-cutting the cheese and storing it in an aluminum pan makes it easy to make on an open fire.
 Just cook the meat and add it to the cheese over the open fire and you have a great afternoon or evening snack.
-We enjoy this dip in the evening while camping while playing crib or Skip-Bo.
+We enjoy this dip in the evening while camping while playing crib or Skip-Bo or just sitting around the fire.

 What to do with leftover Barbecue Queso Dip